 Average price range of homes in Northwest Portland: $600k+ for condos and lofts. $750k+ for detached homes in the alphabet district. $300k+ for smaller condos.

-Southeast Portland has a lot of detached single-family homes.
+Southeast Portland has a lot of detached single-family ranch style homes.
 The majority of the homes in Southeast Portland were built in the early 1900s, and many are very affordable.
 You’ll also find homes here that are up in the multi-million dollar range.

 Inner Southeast has some of Portland’s quirkiest neighborhoods, such as Ladd’s Addition, Hawthorne, Mount Tabor, and Richmond.
 It’s an area with lots of funky shops, independent restaurants, and art galleries.
 It’s also great for people watching because you’ll find people wearing some super inventive clothing and sometimes even daily costumes.